PGScatalog/pgs-harmonizer/README.md

-                        the genotyped/imputed variants for a cohort and add other allele when the information from ENSEMBL is ambiguous (multiple potential alleles) --var2location        Uses the annotations from the var2location.pl script (ENSEMBL SQL connection) --addOtherAllele      Adds a other_allele(s) column for PGS that only have a
+                        the genotyped/imputed variants for a cohort and add other allele when the information from ENSEMBL is ambiguous (multiple potential alleles) -loc_hmoutput DIR     Directory where the harmonization output will be saved (default: hm_coords/) --var2location        Uses the annotations from the var2location.pl script (ENSEMBL SQL connection) --addOtherAllele      Adds a other_allele(s) column for PGS that only have a